jrpotter/notebook/notes/c23/types/functions.md

 * All pointers to the same `inline` function will compare as equal, even if obtained in different TUs.
 * An `inline` function that is not used in a specific TU will be completely absent from the binary of that TU.

 An `inline` function definition usually, but not necessarily, exists in a header file.
-An additional declaration without `inline` ensures emittance of the function symbol. though such a declaration can only exist in exactly one TU.
+An additional declaration without `inline` ensures emittance of the function symbol, though such a declaration can only exist in exactly one TU.

 %%ANKI
 Basic